-The Amazonian gastronomy of Venezuela is characterized by having two great variants; there is the properly native and the urban brought by those who live in the cities and trade their products to the jungle.
+The Amazonian gastronomy of Venezuela is characterized by having two great variants; the properly native, and the urban variant brought by those who live in the cities and trade their products to the jungle.

-In this sense, it can be studied by analyzing these five aspects: geographical context, indigenous communities or tribes that make life in the indigenous market of Puerto Ayacucho, urban restaurants, native products and exponents of haute cuisine.
+In this sense, the cuisine can be studied by analyzing these five aspects: geographical context, indigenous communities or tribes that make life in the indigenous market of Puerto Ayacucho, urban restaurants, native products, and exponents of haute cuisine.

 Geographic Context